 Check our Data Scientist Salary Guide to learn more about how much an average data scientist makes and how much you can make as a Data Scientist at Stripe.

-While not frequently updated, you may find other candidates’ interview experiences for the Stripe Data Scientist role on the IQ Discussion Board.
+You may find other candidates’ interview experiences for the Stripe Data Scientist role on the IQ Discussion Board.
 A more updated and real-time discussion can be unlocked through our Slack channel.

 Yes, you may find Stripe job postings on the IQ Job Board.
 However, the presence of your preferred role at Stripe may be subject to availability.